FAQ'S GETTING THERE/ROUTES/WHEN

 Yes you also can travel by boat to Flores in different ways.

-a. there are tourist boats from Lombok which sail to Labuan Bajo.
+a. there are tourist boats from Lombok which sail to Labuan Bajo (and back).
 A few companies are Perama Travel based on Bali https://www.peramatour.com/

 and Wanua Adventure based in labuan Bajo http://wanuaadventure.com/

-b. you can travel from Makassar (Sulawesi) to Larantuka or to Maumere with a Pelni ship https://www.pelni.co.id/ (the website is not to easy to navigate)
+b. you can travel from Makassar (Sulawesi) to Larantuka or to Maumere with a Pelni ship https://www.pelni.co.id/ (the website is often not accesible and not to easy to navigate).

 Below the most used connections between (islands belonging to) Flores and other islands in NTT (Nusa Tenggara Timor) Sumbawa and Sulawesi with ASDP and other companies with wooden or fiber boats.